korthout/backport-action/README.md

 > This project is still in an early development stage

-This is a GitHub action to backport merged pull requests (PR) onto branches.
+This is a GitHub action to backport merged pull requests (PR) to branches.
 For example, to patch an older version with changes that you're merging into your main branch, without the manual labor of cherry-picking the individual commits.

 A backport consists of creating a new branch, cherry-picking the changes of the original PR and creating a new PR to merge them.